GregoryLab/HAMR/README.txt

 HAMR takes in a coordinate-sorted BAM file with mapped reads.
 Reads should be mapped with m>0 mismatches: patterns of mismatches will be used to detect and predict identity of modifications.
 HAMR outputs predicted modification sites including identity of the modifications.

-NOTE: Only continuous, un-interrupted read alignments will be used.
+NOTE: Spliced alignments (with N in CIGAR string) in BAM will be ignored.
-Any spliced alignments should be resolved (e.g., by splitting) before running HAMR (spliced alignments in BAM (if any) will be ignored).
 Alignments with insertion/deletions will be ignored.
+Only continuous, un-interrupted read alignments will be used.
+Any spliced alignments should be resolved (e.g., by splitting) before running HAMR, e.g., using GATK java -jar GenomeAnalysisTK.jar -T SplitNCigarReads -R <genome.fa> -I <input.bam> -o <input.splitN.bam> -U ALLOW_N_CIGAR_READS

 Installing HAMR:
 HAMR includes pre-compiled binary programs.